 Serious fun away on business?
-Why it’s great for you and your family!
+Why it’s so great for you!

 Business trips are disruptive to fragile systems at home.
 Childcare logistics are upended and FaceTime stands in for kisses.
 It’s the professional requirement most Moms dread.